CLINICAL LABORATORY SCIENCE (CLSC)

 This course covers the knowledge and skills needed to determine the clinical value, diagnostic accuracy, and cost of establishing a new assay in a molecular diagnostic laboratory.

 This course provides a foundation in the technical and non-technical aspects of supervising and managing clinical laboratory testing services within the current health care delivery system.
 Topics include: regulation of clinical laboratories, accreditation of laboratories, financial management, information systems management, management of the quality of clinical laboratory testing, personnel management, leadership and communication skills, and ethics in the clinical laboratory testing environment.
 Previously offered as CLSC 650.
 MCLS majors only.

-This course provides a foundation in the health care system, public health, and leadership aspects of for clinical laboratory professionals.
+This course provides a foundation in the health care system, public health, and leadership aspects for clinical laboratory professionals.
 Major topic areas addressed include: the history of the healthcare system and its organization, the financing of the healthcare system and its costs, the healthcare workforce, the core functions of public health, social determinants of health, and leadership within the healthcare arena.
 Majors only.

 This course provides an overview of educational methods to prepare students for future roles as educators in clinical laboratories, educational programs and in corporate settings.
 Topics include continuing education, competency assurance, certification and accreditation.

 This is a required course in the Master's of Clinical Laboratory Science for students who have graduated from the UNC-CLS program in the past 10 years.
 This course builds on the content of the UNC CLS undergraduate courses in education and research and prepares students for future roles as educators and researchers in the clinical laboratory profession.
 Majors only.